AlaskaAirlines/auro-select/demo/demo.md

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./description.md) -->
 <!-- The below content is automatically added from ./description.md -->
-`<auro-dropdownmenu>` is a combination [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) that consists of a pre-defined trigger element, `<auro-menu>` for the panel content.
+`<auro-select>` is a combination [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) that consists of a pre-defined trigger element, `<auro-menu>` for the panel content.
 See the <auro-hyperlink href="https://auro.alaskaair.com/components/auro/menu/api">auro-menu API docs</auro-hyperlink> for additional information.

 ## About auro-select